Don B. Colton: Utah House of Representatives

 Colton served as member of the Utah House of Representatives in 1903.
-He also served as member of the State senate 1915–1917.
+He also served as member of the State senate from 1915 to 1917.

 Congress

 Colton was elected as a Republican to the Sixty-seventh and to the five succeeding Congresses (March 4, 1921 – March 3, 1933).
 He served as chairman of the Committee on Elections No. 1 (Sixty-ninth and Seventieth Congresses), Committee on Public Lands (Seventieth and Seventy-first Congresses).
 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress.
 While in Congress Colton served as the Sunday School teacher for the LDS Church Sunday School in Washington, D.C.

-Other
+Professional career

 He engaged in teaching in 1898, 1901, and 1902.
 Colton resumed the practice of law in Vernal, Utah.

-From 1910–1921 Colton served as the president of the Uintah Stake of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+From 1910 to 1921 Colton served as the president of the Uintah Stake of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 From 1933 to 1937, Colton served as president of the Eastern States Mission of the LDS Church.

 He moved to Salt Lake City in 1937 and continued the practice of law.

 He also engaged in farming, ranching, sheep and stock raising, and other business enterprises.